poop4331c/Group11/README.md

 ## Vision Statement
 - For: gamers
-- Who: are interested in thought-controlled game play
+- Who: are interested in brain-controlled game play
 - The: Psonic Psychic Pspheroid
 - Is a:
 - That: